Safest Teeth Whiteners

 Green tea leaves a gray stain on teeth.
 Black tea leaves yellowish marks.
 Even herbal teas like chamomile and hibiscus can cause staining.

 See NewMouth’s top 10 teeth whitening products of 2022.

 Fortunately, there are ways to remove coffee stains from teeth.
 These include:

 Many over-the-counter products can help whiten teeth at home.
+These include: